 What is Oqtane and why would you want to use it?

 Oqtane is an application that is built using Microsoft’s Blazor technology.
 It allows you to deploy and run modules written in Blazor.
 When Oqtane is deployed and running, it provides a dynamic web experience that can be run as client side Blazor or as server side Blazor.

 What makes Oqtane different from other Blazor implementations, is that it is a platform for hosting multiple Blazor applications, not just developing a single application.
 When you have an application that requires multiple types of functionality, such as Forums, Blogs, and Content Management, Oqtane can provide this

-For example, an application such as ADefHelpDesk.com provides help desk functionality, however, when deployed as an Oqtane module (this work is currently in progress), it is easily incorporated into an entire website.
+For example, an application, when deployed as an Oqtane module, it is easily incorporated into an entire website.
 For example, an Oqtane website for a online community could allow its members to submit help desk support requests, simply by installing the module.

-After installing Oqtane, and logging in as the administrator account, the administration menu can be accessed through the hamburger menu option.
+After installing Oqtane, and logging in as the administrator account, the administration menu can be accessed through the gear menu option.